improbable-eng/grpc-web/go/grpcweb/DOC.md

 func (w *WrappedGrpcServer) IsGrpcWebSocketRequest(req *http.Request) bool
 ```
 IsGrpcWebSocketRequest determines if a request is a gRPC-Web request by checking
-that the "Sec-Websocket-Protocol" header value is "grpc-websockets"
+that the "Sec-Websocket-Protocol" header value contains "grpc-websockets"

 #### func (*WrappedGrpcServer) ServeHTTP